evankiely/OpynSpecimen/README.md

   - Sets the Collection Protocol Dataframe if the .csv exists, or builds a new copy by calling syncWorkflowList.
 Since it sets `wantDF=True` when calling syncWorkflowList the .csv copy of the Collection Protocol Dataframe is not updated when this is invoked
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
 - Integration.syncWorkflowList(envs=None, wantDF=False)
-  - Creates a new dataframe of Collection Protocols which are available in the provided environment(s)
+  - Creates a new Dataframe of Collection Protocols which are available in the provided environment(s), as well as their internal reference codes
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
-  - **wantDF**: Indicates if the user wants the function to return the new dataframe.
-If so, the dataframe is returned before the call to write to .csv is invoked, and the .csv is not updated
+  - **wantDF**: Indicates if the user wants the function to return the new Dataframe.
+If so, the Dataframe is returned before the call to write to .csv is invoked, and the .csv is not updated
 - Integration.syncWorkflows(envs=None)
-  - Pulls down copies of the Workflows for all Collection Protocols in the Collection Protocol dataframe, as long as those Workflows are not empty
+  - Pulls down copies of the Workflows for all Collection Protocols in the Collection Protocol Dataframe, generated by generated by syncWorkflowList, as long as those Workflows are not empty
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
 - Integration.setFormDF(envs=None)
   - Sets the Form Dataframe if the .csv exists, or builds a new copy by calling syncFormList.
 Since it sets `wantDF=True` when calling syncFormList the .csv copy of the Form Dataframe is not updated when this is invoked
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
 - Integration.syncFormList(envs=None, wantDF=False)
-  -
+  - Creates a new Dataframe of Forms which are available in the provided environment(s), as well as their internal reference codes and when they were last modified/updated
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
-  - **wantDF**:
+  - **wantDF**: Indicates if the user wants the function to return the new Dataframe.
+If so, the Dataframe is returned before the call to write to .csv is invoked, and the .csv is not updated
 - Integration.setFieldDF(envs=None)
-  -
+  - Sets the Field Dataframe if the .csv exists, or builds a new copy by calling syncFieldList.
+Since it sets `wantDF=True` when calling syncFieldList the .csv copy of the Field Dataframe is not updated when this is invoked
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
 - Integration.syncFieldList(envs=None, wantDF=False)
-  -
+  - Creates a new Dataframe of Fields and Subfields, as well as their internal reference codes, which are available in the provided environment(s), given that environment's forms, which are given in the Dataframe generated by syncFormList
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
-  - **wantDF**:
+  - **wantDF**: Indicates if the user wants the function to return the new Dataframe.
+If so, the Dataframe is returned before the call to write to .csv is invoked, and the .csv is not updated
 - Integration.setDropdownDF(envs=None)
-  -
+  - Sets the Dropdowns Dataframe if the .csv exists, or builds a new copy by calling syncDropdownList.
+Since it sets `wantDF=True` when calling syncDropdownList the .csv copy of the Dropdowns Dataframe is not updated when this is invoked
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
 - Integration.syncDropdownList(envs=None, wantDF=False)
-  -
+  - Creates a new Dataframe of Dropdowns which are available in the provided environment(s), and their environment specific names
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
-  - **wantDF**:
+  - **wantDF**: Indicates if the user wants the function to return the new Dataframe.
+If so, the Dataframe is returned before the call to write to .csv is invoked, and the .csv is not updated
 - Integration.syncDropdownPVs(envs=None)
-  -
+  - Creates a new Dataframe of Permissible Values which are available in the provided environment(s), given that environment's dropdowns Dataframe, generated by syncDropdownList
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
 - Integration.updateAll(envs=None)
-  -
+  - Calls the following functions in order: updateWorkflows, updateForms
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
 - Integration.updateWorkflows(envs=None)
-  -
+  - Updates Workflow Dataframe and Files (i.e. JSON), including removing any no longer in use
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs
 - Integration.updateForms(envs=None)
-  -
+  - Updates Forms and Fields Dataframes, including removing any that are no longer in use
   - **envs**: A list of the environments these actions should be done for/applied to.
 If None, default is to use all specified in Settings.envs

 #### Upload Classes